How To Adopt

 Hold Your Happiness: Place a Hold on an Adoptable Pet

-If you’ve found an animal you love but aren’t ready to bring them home immediately, or the animal is not ready to go home yet (e.g. they need spay/neuter surgery) you can place a 24-hour adoption hold for a small fee.
+If you’ve found an animal you love but the animal is not ready to go home yet (e.g. they need spay/neuter surgery) you can place an adoption hold for a small fee.

-To place a hold on an animal, call us at (253) 383-2733 or visit the shelter to speak with an Adoption Services Representative.
+To place a hold on an animal, visit the shelter to speak with an Adoption Services Representative.

 A non-refundable $35 fee is required to initiate a hold.
 This fee cannot be transferred to another pet or applied toward the adoption fee.
 Placing a hold does not guarantee adoption or bypass the adoption counseling process.